rohan843/CTFs/picoCTF_268_File_types/README.md

 ---

 The issue was in the extension.
 I renamed the file to have an extension of `.gz` and it extracted a file that came out to be `lzip` compressed data.
+I decompressed it to get `LZ4` data.
+Which